 Analysis / Bias

 In review, Next Avenue publishes news and information geared toward an older audience.
-The website covers Health, Money and Policy, Work and Purpose, Living and Caregiving.
+The website covers Health, Money and Policy, Work and Purpose, Living, and Caregiving.
 Articles and headlines do not use loaded language such as this Finding Love With a Foster Dog During the Pandemic.
-While most news is factual they do stray under their Health section where they promote alternative health practices such as acupuncture How Acupuncture Can Help With Pain During the Pandemic.
+While most news is factual, they do stray under their Health section, promoting alternative health practices such as acupuncture How Acupuncture Can Help With Pain During the Pandemic.
 They also promote alternative cancer treatments, which do not align with the consensus of traditional medicine.
-In general, the news is reported factually and with minimal bias, however, this source does promote unproven pseudoscience, which forces us to rate them Mixed for factual reporting.
+In general, the news is reported factually and with minimal bias; however, this source does promote unproven pseudoscience, which forces us to rate them Mixed for factual reporting.

 Failed Fact Checks

-Overall, we rate Next Avenue Least Biased when it comes to political positions, however, they do promote some pseudoscience which renders them Mixed for factual reporting.
-(D. Van Zandt 1/25/2017) Updated (1/22/2021)
+Overall, we rate Next Avenue Least Biased regarding political positions; however, they do promote some pseudoscience which renders them Mixed for factual reporting.
+(D. Van Zandt 1/25/2017) Updated (3/21/2022)